 Dickstein’s interests have ranged from English Romantic poetry to the history of criticism, from American cultural history to modern and contemporary fiction.
 He began teaching film courses in 1975 and writing about film in the late 1970s for publications like American Film, Bennington Review, Partisan Review, and Dissent.
 His connection to the tumultuous world of the New York intellectuals began with a book review for Partisan Review in 1962, when he was a year out of college.
 He was a member of the editorial board from 1972 until it ceased publication in 2003.
 A longstanding contributor to the New York Times Book Review and the Times Literary Supplement, he has also written for The American Scholar, Bookforum, The Nation, and many other publications, combining a career as a teacher and scholar with the activities of a public intellectual.

 His books include a widely known cultural history the 1960s, Gates of Eden, nominated for a National Book Critics Circle Award in criticism in 1978 and selected as one of the best books of the year by the editors of the New York Times Book Review.
 Among his other books are a study of modern criticism, Double Agent (1992); a social history of postwar American fiction, Leopards in the Temple (2002); and a collection of essays on realism and literature, A Mirror in the Roadway (2005).
-His most recent book, Dancing in the Dark: A Cultural History of the Great Depression (2009), received the Ambassador Book Award in American Studies from the English-Speaking Union and was a finalist for the National Book Critics Circle Award in criticism.
+His book Dancing in the Dark: A Cultural History of the Great Depression (2009) received the Ambassador Book Award in American Studies from the English-Speaking Union and was a finalist for the National Book Critics Circle Award in criticism.
+His most recent book is a memoir, Why Not Say What Happened: A Sentimental Education (2015).
 Dickstein is a member of the National Society of Film Critics and has served on the board of the National Book Critics Circle, as Vice-Chair of the New York Council for the Humanities, and as president of the Association of Literary Scholars and Critics.
 The late Norman Mailer described him as “one of our best and most distinguished critics of American literature.”